lupyuen/lupyuen.github.io/src/i2c.md

     # i2c_init
     ```

-    (Earlier we've seen this code for this command)
+    (Earlier we've seen the code for this command)

 1. Before doing any I2C business, let's __dump the Interrupt Counters__ to see which I2C Interrupts get triggered...